sanhaus/control-panel.en/help/api/using/managing-profiles.md

 1. The first step is to **retrieve the profile**.
 To accomplish this GET request, we use the **filter** "byEmail".
 To know more about filters and how to use them, refer to [this section](#filtering).

-1. Then, in a second request, we will apply the **PATCH request** on the profile with the completed phone number in the payload.<aside class="notice">The Primary Key value of the profile must be integrated in the URL.
+1. Then, in a second request, we will apply the **PATCH request** on the profile with the completed phone number in the payload.>[!NOTE]
+>
+>The Primary Key value of the profile must be integrated in the URL.

 The PATCH pattern is `https://mc.adobe.io/<ORGANIZATION>/campaign/<apiName>/<resourceName>/<PKEY>`